Estate planning for clients with a loan trust in place

 How it works in practice

-Let’s see how it might look if Tony were to invest in the Octopus Inheritance Tax Service, a service that invests in the shares of one or more unquoted companies expected to qualify for Business Relief.
+Let’s see how it might look if Tony was to request repayment of the loan and invest the proceeds in the Octopus Inheritance Tax Service, a service that invests in the shares of one or more unquoted companies expected to qualify for BR.

 Please note: